-Ofsted is the Office for Standards in Education, Children’s Services and Skills.
-Ofsted report directly to Parliament and are independent and impartial.
-Ofsted inspect and regulate services which care for children and young people, and those providing education and skills for learners of all ages.
-The aim of all this work is to promote improvement and value for money in the services we inspect and regulate, so that children and young people, parents and carers, adult learners and employers benefit.
+Ofsted is the Office for Standards in Education, Children's Services and Skills.
+Ofsted reports directly to Parliament and is independent and impartial.
+Ofsted inspects and regulates services which care for children and young people, and those providing education and skills for learners of all ages.

-On Tuesday 15th and Wednesday 16th October 2019, King William Street CE Primary School were inspected under a full new inspection framework, which was both challenging and rigorous.
+On Tuesday 15th & Wednesday 16th October 2019, our school was inspected under the new inspection framework, which was both challenging and rigorous.
 The inspectors evaluated King William Street CE Primary School as a good school in every category of the inspection framework.
-As a school community, we have been on a journey over the last 5 years and achieved a lot.
-Many areas of the school have grown over this time to become a strength of the school, of which many are noted in the report.

 Below you can download our current Ofsted report.

 'Parents are very supportive of the school and speak highly of how the school as a Church of England school impacts positively on their children.
 They describe the Christian values as ‘a code for everyday living’'

 All Church of England dioceses use the National Society's framework for the Statutory Inspection of Anglican Schools (SIAMS).
 SIAMS focusses on the effect that the Christian ethos has on the children whilst at school.
 The principle objective of a SIAMS inspection is to evaluate the distinctiveness and effectiveness of the school as a church school.

 Our latest SIAMS report was in June 2015.
 Below you can download our current SIAMS report.